-USPTO Provides Limited Patent and Trademark Deadline Extensions Under the CARES ActMay 28, 2020 – Alerts
+USPTO Provides Limited Patent and Trademark Deadline Extensions Under the CARES ActJune 30, 2020 – Alerts

-On May 27, 2020, the USPTO issued a patent-related notice and a trademark-related notice indicating that it will waive certain patent and trademark filing deadlines under the CARES Act.
-The notices indicate that certain deadlines that arise between March 27, 2020 and June 1, 2020 will be extended through July 1, 2020 if the applicant or patent/trademark registrant can certify that the delay in filing was because the applicant, inventor, patent or trademark registrant, petitioner, attorney or agent was "personally affected" by the COVID-19 outbreak.
+On March 31, 2020, and updated on April 28, 2020, the USPTO issued notices indicating that it will waive certain patent and trademark filing deadlines under the CARES Act.
+The notices indicated that certain deadlines that arise between March 27, 2020 and June 1, 2020 were extended to June 1, 2020 if the applicant or patent/trademark registrant could certify that the delay in filing was because the applicant, inventor, patent or trademark registrant, petitioner, or attorney or agent was "personally affected" by the COVID-19 outbreak.
+The USPTO subsequently revised this extension period for patents to June 30, 2020 for small and micro entities only.

-The patent-related deadlines that may be extended include deadlines for Office Action responses, maintenance fee payments, issue fees, appeal filings and certain Patent Trial and Appeals Board filings.
-The trademark-related deadlines that may be extended include deadlines for Office Action responses, statements of use and affidavits of use, renewal applications and notices of opposition.
+The patent-related deadlines that were permitted to be extended include due dates for Office Action responses, maintenance fee payments, issue fees, appeal filings, and certain Patent Trial and Appeals Board filings.
+The trademark-related deadlines that may be extended include deadlines for Office Action responses, statements of use and affidavits of use, renewal applications, and notices of opposition.

 Use Caution Before Relying on Extended Deadlines